 Everyone wants to be more productive.
 With optimized productivity, employees finish projects more efficiently and with fewer errors.
 Implementing productivity hacks helps employees feel less stressed at their jobs.
 By maximizing productivity through these tips, both the employee and the organization benefit greatly.

 Research shows clear trends in what actions have positive effects on our productivity.
 So, share this information with your team.
-Or better yet, implement daily rituals which boost productivity with your team, such as planned breaks or clear team goals.
+Or better yet, implement daily rituals that boost productivity with your team, such as planned breaks or clear team goals.
 Greater productivity is a win-win for everyone!